-You’ve made it a really cool space that you never want to leave….except when you have to go.
-So…why not put a toilet in your garage so you don’t have to?
+You’ve made your garage a cool space you never want to leave….except when you have to go.
+Why not put a toilet in your garage, so you don’t have to?

-We spend more and more time in our garages lately and this site is all about making it awesome.
-There are lots of great reasons why you’re thinking about putting a bathroom in your garage, especially if it’s some distance from your house.
+We spend more and more time in our garages lately, and this site is all about making it awesome.
+There are many great reasons you’re thinking about putting a bathroom in your garage, especially if your garage isn’t attached to your house.

 But you’re probably wondering if you can actually put a toilet in your garage and what’s involved in the process.

 You can put a toilet in your garage but will almost always need a permit to begin work.
-You’ll need to follow specific Building Code guidelines for the size of the bathroom and how much space is around the toilet that must be followed.
-You’ll also need to consider the cost of of any structural changes needed to add the plumbing.
+You’ll need to follow specific Building Code guidelines for the size of the bathroom and how much space to leave around the toilet.
+You’ll also need to consider the cost of any structural changes needed to add the plumbing.
 Adding a bathroom to a garage is a major project and requires meticulous planning and approval from your local municipality.lity.

-While this article isn’t intended to be everything you need to know to add a bathroom to your garage, but it can serve as an overview.
-There are many details that depend on your local municipality, so I highly recommend checking with your local planning office before you start ripping up your garage to add a bathroom.
-Even if you don’t need a permit, it’s better to check before you start than after you’re done.
+Many details depend on your local municipality, so I recommend checking with your local planning office before you start ripping up your garage to add a bathroom.
+Even if you don’t need a permit, it’s better to check before you begin than after you’re done.

-Building Codes for Adding a Toilet in Your Garage
+Building Codes for Adding a Bathroom to a Garage

-In most areas, the International Residential Code (IRC) will apply, however there are almost always local or state\provincial regulations that apply as well.
-The ICC has a great interactive website that lets you pull applicable code documents for your state here.
+In most areas, the International Residential Code (IRC) will apply.
+However, there are almost always local or state\provincial regulations that apply as well.

-In addition to the residential codes, your municipality may have rules that prohibit adding a toilet to your garage, especially if it’s a detached garage.
+In addition to the residential codes, your municipality may have regulations prohibiting adding a toilet to your garage.
+This is especially common if it’s a detached garage.

 Here in Florida, we need to pay special attention to any plumbing work that we do so that we don’t contaminate the local water system.
-Your state opr township may have similar restrictions.
+Your state or township may have similar restrictions.

-Once you look at the building codes, it doesn’t hurt to have an idea of what kind of bathroom you’d like in your garage.
-It’s not uncommon to find regulations that allow some types of construction but prohibit others.
+Once you look at the building codes, it doesn’t hurt to know what kind of bathroom you’d like in your garage.
+It’s common to find regulations that allow some types of construction but prohibit others.

 How to Put a Toilet in Your Garage